What Happens to Debts when a Company is Dissolved?

 If an application is made to strike off a company before all of its debts have been cleared, the application is likely to be rejected by Companies House and the business will be viewed as insolvent.
 The most appropriate way to close down a business, in that case, is likely to be through a Creditors’ Voluntary Liquidation (CVL).

 Directors Can be Held Personally Liable

 There have been instances where directors have successfully closed down their businesses via striking off as a deliberate attempt to avoid repaying their creditors.
 However, in the vast majority of cases, the creditors discover what has happened and apply for the company to be reinstated.
 That brings additional risks for the company directors as their conduct is likely to be investigated, potentially leading to personal liability for company debts and/or director disqualification for a period of up to 15 years.

 What Happens if you try to Strike Off a Limited Company With Debts?

 A business must be solvent before it can be struck off and have repaid all the money it owes, including all of its creditors and any directors’ loans.
 If the company decides to go ahead with the striking off despite the presence of outstanding debts, two things are likely to happen:

 - Creditors object to the striking off application – If the company has debts that have not been repaid then the creditors must be informed of the striking off application.
 The creditor then has the option to object to the dissolution and the striking off application will be suspended.

 - Creditors apply for the company to be reinstated – Creditors who want to take action against the company to recover the money they’re owed can apply for the company to be reinstated to the Companies House Register.
 The creditors can then take enforcement action to recover the debt.

-What additional risks does reinstatement to the Companies House Register bring?
+What Risks does Reinstatement to the Companies House Register Bring?

 - Disqualification as a director for a period up to 15 years